Leadership

 David Shrank MSW, LCSW-C, LICSW, Chief Executive Officer

-David Shrank MSW, LCSW-C, LICSW, founder and CEO of Empowerment Behavioral Therapeutic Services, is a licensed therapist, social worker, and Chair of The National Trauma Education and Policy Board while also serving on various other boards.
-David is an expert in all types of “Trauma” including bullying, veterans, gangs, addiction, and sexual assault, and provides counseling and training to children, adults, families, and professionals.
-David is also a gang violence expert and has worked with the youth of Philadelphia, PA, and Trenton, NJ as well as the adults and correctional population of Trenton, NJ Baltimore, MD, and Washington D.C.
-He has been teaching martial arts since 2003 and has been an instructor at various martial arts academies.
-David has provided security to multiple establishments and organizations.
-David founded Greater Trenton Behavioral Healthcare’s self-defense program and trained all staff at the agency.
+David Shrank is a licensed therapist, social worker, and Chair of The National Trauma Education and Policy Board while also serving on various other boards.
+He is an expert in all types of traumas.
+David has also been deeply involved in gang intervention and has worked with the youth of Philadelphia, PA, and Trenton, NJ as well as the adults and correctional population of Trenton, NJ, Baltimore, MD, and Washington D.C.

 Make an appointment to speak with me.
 I would love to hear from you.